ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 .. contents:: Topics

 Modules interact with your local machine, an API, or a remote system to perform specific tasks like changing a database password or spinning up a cloud instance.
 Each module is a reusable, standalone script that can be used by the Ansible API, or by the :command:`ansible` or :command:`ansible-playbook` programs.
 A module provides a defined interface, accepting arguments and returning information to Ansible by printing a JSON string to stdout before exiting.
 Ansible ships with thousands of modules, and you can easily write your own.
 If you're writing a module for local use, you can choose any programming language and follow your own rules.
-If you want to contribute a module back to Ansible Core, however, it must:
+If you want to contribute your module back to Ansible, review our :ref:`submission checklist <developing_modules_checklist>` before you start writing code.

-* be written in either Python or Powershell for Windows
-* include comprehensive tests
-* conform to Ansible's formatting and documentation standards

 .. _module_dev_should_you: